-Krasl Art Center is committed to consciously examining, identifying and addressing systemic racism and inequality of all kinds and its effects within our organization, community, and professional field.
+Krasl Art Center is committed to consciously examining, identifying, and addressing systemic racism and inequality of all kinds and its effects within our organization, community, and professional field.
 We strive to take a holistic and integrative approach, operating as an anti-racist organization and a brave space that puts humanity first.
-Krasl Art Center believes that, through our unique position and the power of art, we can creatively produce, promote, and discuss the relevant work needing to be done to continue to grow and heal our communities.
+Krasl Art Center believes that through our unique position and the power of art, we can creatively produce, promote, and discuss the relevant work that needs to be done to continue to grow and heal our communities.

 The following strategies guide us in this work:

-- LEARN 1) from our community through intentional dialogue and feedback from existing audiences and partners, as well as new voices; 2) learn from experts in the field through regular DEAI training for KAC board, staff, faculty, and docents.
+- LEARN from our community through intentional dialogue and feedback and from experts in the field through regular DEAI training for KAC board, staff, faculty, and docents.

 - CHALLENGE systems within and outside of KAC to address the issues that community members face.